gbmhunter/blog/content/electronics/components/potentiometers-and-rheostats/_index.md

 _The Potentiometer Handbook_ by Bourns is a great resource for anything potentiometer related (a hefty 227 pages).
 Available for free (as of 2022) from https://www.bourns.com/pdfs/onlinepotentiometerhandbook.pdf.

-{{% img src="bourns-the-potentiometer-handbook-front-cover.png" width="500px" caption="Screenshot of the 'front cover' from the online edition of 'The Potentiometer Handbook' by Bourns[^bib-bourns-the-potentiometer-handbook]." %}}
+{{% figure src="bourns-the-potentiometer-handbook-front-cover.png" width="500px" caption="Screenshot of the 'front cover' from the online edition of 'The Potentiometer Handbook' by Bourns[^bib-bourns-the-potentiometer-handbook]." %}}

 ## References